Pantothenic acid, also called vitamin B5 (a B vitamin), is a water soluble vitamin. Pantothenic acid is an essential nutrient.

 Its name derives from the Greek pantothen, meaning “from everywhere”, and small quantities of pantothenic acid are found in nearly every food, with high amounts in fortified whole grain cereals, egg yolks, liver and dried mushrooms.
 It is commonly found as its alcohol analog, the provitamin pantheol (pantothenol), and as calcium pantothenate.
 Pantothenic acid was discovered by Roger J Williams in 1933.

-Vitamin B5 is widely known to be beneficial in treating serious mental disorders like chronic stress and anxiety.
-A healthy diet should contain an appropriate amount of Vitamin B5 to ensure good health and proper functioning of all the organ systems.
+It is widely known to be beneficial in treating serious mental disorders like chronic stress and anxiety.
+A healthy diet should contain an appropriate amount of it to ensure good health and proper functioning of all the organ systems.
 It performs a wide variety of functions in our body, including the production of neurotransmitters in the brain, the fabrication of steroids, and the extraction of fats, proteins and other vital nutrients from food.

 Symptoms of Vitamin B5 Deficiency —

 The most common and irritating symptom of its deficiency is burning foot syndrome, in which a person experiences lack of feeling in their feet, accompanied by intense inflammatory pain.
 Along with this comes a constant feeling of fatigue and weakness throughout the body.
 Other major symptoms include insomnia, anemia, vomiting, contraction of muscles and abnormal skin developments.